-- 5.5 Left briefly on School St (Rte 27) to the intersection of School and Lake Sts.
-Cross School St and continue north on Lake St until you reach Plain St at Country Corner Store. - 5.7 Right onto Plain St and go east to the Plain St trailhead on the right.
-Parking (P=1 or 2) on north side of Plain St under power lines. - 5.9 Right on trail down the embankment and thru an old cranberry bog that has been allowed to go wild.
+- 1.6 Left briefly on School St (Rte.
+27) to the intersection of School and Lake Sts.
+Cross School St and continue north on Lake St until you reach Plain St at Country Corner Store. - 1.8 Right onto Plain St and go east to the Plain St trailhead on the right.
+Parking (P=1 or 2) on north side of Plain St under power lines. - 2.0 Right on trail down the embankment and thru an old cranberry bog that has been allowed to go wild.
 Continue to a section of hummocks, walking on them thru a seasonally wet area.
-(Look for two 80 feet tall hemlocks with ax marks on their trunks made by a surveyor and then notice a boundary
+(Look for two 80 feet tall hemlocks with ax marks on their trunks made by a surveyor and then notice a boundary marker.

-- marker.
 Nice place for lunch.)
-Follow the trail to power line. - 6.2 Cross diagonally under the power line on a bearing of 120° and bear left into woods to go down an old cart path.
+Follow the trail to power line. - 2.3 Cross diagonally under the power line on a bearing of 120° and bear left into woods to go down an old cart path.
 Continue on the cart path thru a couple of intersections, turning first right and then left.
 Look for a trail off to the right and follow it thru a stand of hemlocks, white pines, and holly trees until it rejoins the cart path and turns right.
 At the next intersection of cart paths turn right and follow the cart path until the trail goes off to the left.
 Walk thru a brushy area looking for high bush blueberries on the left.
 Cross a streamlet and enter open woodland.
+To the - Cross a streamlet and enter open woodland.
 To the left is the first of two oak and maple swamps.
-Continue following the trail and come to the power - 7.0 Turn left and follow the power line service road for 100 yds, then right on trail and enter a wooded area.
+Continue following the trail and come to the power line. - 3.1 Turn left and follow the power line service road for

+100 yds, then right on trail and enter a wooded area.
 To the right is the second oak and maple swamp.
 Trail takes a sharp turn to the left onto a cart path.
 Then stay right at an intersection.
 Skirt wet areas and cross the headwaters of Mirage Brook.
 Just before private property ahead, turn right off the cart path.
 Follow the trail as it zigzags thru a low area and exits right onto another cart path.
 (These cart paths were actively used when the area was logged and farmed.)

-After a series of hills, the trail turns off the cart path to the right just after a stone wall, and descends a hill overlooking Mirage Brook.
+After a series of hills, the trail turns off the cart path to the right just after a stone wall and descends a hill overlooking Mirage Brook.
 (The brook was named Mirage by local environmental activist Pine duBois because at low water it does not seem to flow).
 Cross the stream and climb a short hill.
 Crest the hill and then descend as trail goes along the edge of open woodland.
 After another short descent, come to Mirage Brook again and cross an unnamed feeder stream on footbridge.

-L N42 01.260 W70 47.597
+L N42 01.261 W70 47.595